 Early drafts of the Civil Rights Act contained no fair employment section, an omission reversed in response to vigorous lobbying by groups allied in the Civil Rights Coalition.
 The administration may have felt that it had already addressed the issue through President Kennedy’s 1961 executive order requiring government contractors to take “affirmative action” towards fair employment, and the voluntary Plans for Progress program.
 But early reports from these programs indicated that “[n]umerical gains are slight.”
 Political pressures for a federal law that applied to private employers came from both regional branches of the movement, and the resulting Title VII prohibited discrimination in either employment or compensation, adding color, religion, national origin and sex to race as protected categories.

 Nonetheless, prevailing expectations for significant progress under the Act were low, because of compromises during the legislative process.
 The text contained glaring loopholes, such as exemptions for “bona fide” seniority or merit systems, and protection for “professionally developed ability test[s]” so long as they were not “intended or used” to discriminate.
-More fundamentally, the newly-created Equal Employment Opportunity Commission could neither initiate lawsuits nor issue cease-and desist orders.
+More fundamentally, the newly-created Equal Employment Opportunity Commission (“EEOC”) could neither initiate lawsuits nor issue cease-and desist orders.
 The EEOC was essentially a conciliatory agency for resolving allegations of employment discrimination by individuals.
 Although these provisions limited enforcement efforts in all regions, Daniel Rodriguez and Barry Weingast argue persuasively that their primary purpose was to protect northern employers against discrimination charges, reflecting a major constituency of the Republican minority whose support was needed to overcome the Southern filibuster in the Senate.
 Thus the stipulation that employers must exhibit a “pattern or practice” of discrimination seemed to target explicit southern segregation systems as opposed to subtler forms of bias elsewhere.
 Similarly, the requirement that petitioners must first exhaust remedies under state fair-employment offices was also decidedly regional, since the twenty-eight states that had such commissions were all non-southern.

 Like the rest of the Act, Title VII was passed with the South primarily in mind.
 In light of the structural weaknesses of the enforcement system, however, Title VII might have been of no more consequence than earlier efforts, even in the South.
 What made this time different were ongoing political mobilization in the South, lawyers aggressively pursuing private discrimination suits, and a federal government responsive to these pressures.